boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 Click the "MLflow" button in the test drive interface above.
 Observe that the model has been recorded in the MLflow model registry along with the histogram.

-This is useful so that you can maintain a "model registry" which records which models you've trained along with their training data in a central location, for improved collaboration and governance in your team.
+This is useful so that you can maintain a "model registry" which records which models you've trained along with their training distributions in a central location, for improved collaboration and governance in your team.

 ## Open Grafana